Onemanwolf/xUnit.netHandsOn/How_Session/Create_Test_Project.md

 ```

-2. We can see if porterty changed event was fired with the Property Changed assert.
+2. We can see if property changed event was fired with the Property Changed assert.

 ```C#
         [Fact]